5 Powerful Rabbit Hunting Tips for Beginners

 Scouting Techniques for Finding Rabbits

-When it comes to rabbit hunting, knowing where to look is key.
+Knowing where to look is key to rabbit hunting.
 Rabbits typically inhabit areas with a mix of open fields, brushy cover, and edges between different vegetation types.

 Fields are prime rabbit habitats, especially those with tall grasses or crops like clover and alfalfa that provide food and cover.
 Look for areas where wooded patches meet open fields or meadows, as these transitional zones offer rabbits a variety of resources.